advename/The-React-Library-guide/README.md

 ```
 The above command created the `/dist/types/index.d.ts` file along all connected sub files, paths, and definition maps.
 It used by default the `tsconfig.json` configuration file.

-Since we're using [`include`](https://www.typescriptlang.org/tsconfig#include) to specify the compilers source directory, we don't have to exclude `node_modules` which exists in a directory above `/src`.
+Since we're using [`include`](https://www.typescriptlang.org/tsconfig#include) to specify the compiler source directory, we don't have to exclude `node_modules` which exists in a directory above `/src`.
 Only test files should be excluded here.

 ### 3.2.2 – Step 2 – Transpile with Babel
 To begin with, install all the required babel dependencies as dev dependencies.